jminor/otio-time-warp-test-suite/README.md

 - Each clip has a marker with an explanation of the time warp effect on that clip.
 - Audio clips do not (yet) have any time warp effects applied.

+Bug Alert:
+- Several of these effects are incorrect due to bugs in the AAF->OTIO conversion.
+They are noted with (BUG)

 Here is a complete list of the time warp effects in order:
 - Full clip (no effects)
 - Segments: